-Alvopetro's share of future abandonment costs associated with Unit wells and Unit facilities, along with site restoration will be based on the revised working interest following the redetermination.
-An increase in working interest will result in an increase in Alvopetro's share of such future costs while a decrease in working interest will result in a lower obligation in the future.
+Alvopetro's share of future abandonment costs associated with Unit wells and Unit facilities, along with site restoration is based on its working interest share.
+To the extent a decision of the Tribunal reduces Alvopetro's working interest, Alvopetro's share of such future costs will decrease, resulting in a lower obligation in the future.